trilitech/tezos-developer-docs/src/pages/docs/gaming/sdks/tezos-sdk-for-unity.md

 The SDK supports Windows, Linux, MacOS, iOS, Android, and WebGL platforms.

-{% callout titel="More information"%}
+{% callout title="More information"%}
-For more information you can read detailed [documentation](https://opentezos.com/gaming/unity-sdk/) on OpenTezos.
+For more information you can read detailed [documentation](https://opentezos.com/gaming/unity-sdk/api-documentation/) on OpenTezos.
 {% /callout %}